Healthwatch by Shyft

 arrow-right

 Wondering how you should go about prenatal care in each trimester of your pregnancy?
-What healthy habits should you build in each trimester, which will help you and your baby get the best results?
+What healthy pregnancy habits should you build in each trimester, which will help you and your baby get the best results?
 Look no further because we have got you covered!
 In this blog, we’re going to look at how prenatal care differs in each trimester and some prenatal care tips you should adopt to have a healthy and fulfilling pregnancy.

 Receiving quality prenatal and postnatal care is the most important factor in preventing complications during pregnancy and birth.
 Babies born to mothers who do not receive prenatal care are three times more likely to be underweight and five times more likely to die than those born to mothers who do receive care.